guinuxbr/guinuxbr.com/content/posts/archlinux-install-btrfs-encryption/index.en.md

 #### Setting the keyboard layout

-The default console keymap is `us`.
+The default console key map is `us`.
 It is a good idea to match the keyboard layout with the one used in the installation.
 This will prevent errors when creating the needed passwords.

 List available layouts: